 Doses may vary in different species, when the drug is given by a different route or concurrently with other medications, and with regards to a patient's age, breed, and health status.
 A veterinarian's dosing instructions and/or those printed on the medication label should be followed closely.

 We wish you a good day!
 Our company is constantly evolving and growing.
 We provide wide range of quantities for purchase.
 Our mission is to provide best solution that helps everyone.
-If you want to contact us, please fill the contact form on our website.
+If you want to contact us, please fill the contact form on our website or send an email.